About me

 My background is in Environmental Science, having studied for an integrated master’s at the University of Leeds.
 I also completed a year abroad at Monash University in Melbourne, Australia.

-Master’s dissertation project: ‘Arctic Vegetation in a Warmer World: the Analogous Nature of the Pliocene’.
-This project involved modelling the distribution and abundance of Arctic vegetation during the mid-Pliocene warm period, an interval of time in Earth’s history around 3.3 million years ago whereby the climate was similar to that currently being experienced under greenhouse gas warming.
-The aim was to test if the distribution of Arctic vegetation during the mid-Pliocene climate could project the future of current Arctic vegetation by the year 2500, when rising atmospheric carbon dioxide concentrations have levelled out.
+Master’s dissertation project: ‘Arctic Vegetation in a Warmer World: the Analogous Nature of the Pliocene’ (2020/21).
+This project involved analysing BIOME4 model outputs of the distribution and abundance of Arctic vegetation during the mid-Pliocene warm period, an interval of time in Earth’s history around 3.3 million years ago when the climate could be analogous to that currently being experienced today under greenhouse gas warming.
+The aim was to test if the distribution of Arctic vegetation during the mid-Pliocene climate could project the future of current Arctic vegetation by the year 2500, when projections of rising atmospheric carbon dioxide concentrations stabilise.
 This is important for understanding climate feedbacks which may help to amplify and/or dampen climate change.
-Overall, the mid-Pliocene was determined to be insufficient for indicating future Arctic vegetation distributions and abundances.

 Context:

-Ice-free areas make up around 0.18% of the Antarctic continent and yet contain nearly all of Antarctica’s biodiversity and life, including seals, penguin colonies and terrestrial vegetation (lichens, mosses, algae and grasses).
-At the end of the twentieth century, the Antarctic Peninsula experienced one of the fastest rates of surface warming on Earth, a trend which is predicted to continue over the next century.
-The effect of an increase in ice-free land from ice and snow melt, coupled with a change in environmental conditions, has largely unknown consequences for the terrestrial ecosystem in Antarctica.
-Therefore, more mapping and monitoring surveys are needed to quantify change and assess impacts on the Antarctic biosphere.
-Remote sensing provides an efficient means of doing so.
+Ice-free areas make up around 0.2% – 0.5% of the Antarctica and contain almost all of Antarctica’s biodiversity, including terrestrial vegetation (lichens, mosses, algae and grasses).
+At the end of the twentieth century, the Antarctic Peninsula experienced one of the fastest rates of surface warming on Earth, a trend which is projected to continue over the next century.
+Expansion of ice-free terrain from ice and snow melt, coupled with changes in precipitation patterns, is predicted to alter the structure of Antarctica’s terrestrial ecosystem.
+Therefore, it is critical that we enhance our mapping and monitoring capabilities to quantify future change and assess impacts on the Antarctic biosphere.
+Remote sensing provides an efficient and non-invasive means of achieving this.

 Aim: